Corset Making for Beginners

 Materials included in the course:

-•Grey, black or white coutil: a special corsetry fabric.
+- Black or white coutil: a special corsetry fabric.
 Please specify you color choice when registering.

-•Overbust Corset Pattern.
+- Overbust Corset Pattern.
 You will make your corset from a proprietary Morúa pattern.
 This pattern is not commercially available, but you will be able to take a personalized version home.

-•Pattern paper, cotton “toile” fabric, hardware, fittings, bindings and trims.
+- Pattern paper, cotton “toile” fabric, hardware, fittings, bindings and trims.

-•Two part steel busk closure.
+- Two part steel busk closure.

-•German spring steel and spiral boning.
+- German spring steel and spiral boning.

+Supplies are value of about $100.00.
 Boning and coutil is provided by Sew Curvy in the UK.
 A range of samples from this excellent supplier will be available to the students.

 Intermediate sewing skills.
 You should be familiar with a sewing machine and able to sew basic garments.
 This is an intense course, and the instructor will not have the time to dedicate to basic sewing skills.